ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhooks.md

 	}
 	```

-## How to post messages via a Glip Webhook URL
+## How to post messages via an Incoming Webhook URL

 With a webhook URL in-hand after creating one as shown above, developers can post different types of messages into a team.
 Developers can post: